Shawcs/kafka-demo/setup/README.md

 #here you can see the value you have just set before so that worked ! if not do it again
 ```

-end tunnung of the JVM
+End tuning of the JVM

-# launching servers + kafka tools
+# Launching servers + kafka tools

 go to your kafka directory
 ```